Xiocasso/Xiocasso/README.md

 I build runtime infrastructure for AI agents — the layer between the model and the chaos.

-Right now I'm working on **[Identity OS](https://github.com/xiocasso/identity-os)**, an open-source behavioral middleware that gives AI agents persistent personality, drift detection, and stress-adaptive guardrails.
+Right now I'm working on **Identity OS**, a behavioral middleware that gives AI agents persistent personality, drift detection, and stress-adaptive guardrails.
 It sits on top of LangGraph, CrewAI, or OpenAI Agents SDK and tells your agent what it *can* and *can't* do — every single turn.

 ---